FilipeNV1/41549_HCI_LogBookTemplate/stage1_context/interviews/interview.md

 - If the user has multiple cars, keeping track of different schedules becomes even more complicated.

 **Are there any workarounds or strategies they currently use?**
-- Writting everything in a paper/notebook.
+- Writing everything in a paper/notebook.
 - Setting up phone reminders.
 - Relying on contacts from insurance companies, mechanics, or inspection agencies.
 - Getting reminders from family or friends.